RealLadyDog/RealLadyDog/README.md

 <p align="center">

 Hello!
 I'm Lady.
+I go by She/Her.
 My nicknames are Pidge/Pidgeon (from Tramp), Lassie (from Jock), and Miss Lady Ma'am (from Trusty).
 I'm from the Lady and the Tramp Disney show.
 My birthday is November 9.
 I am VERY related to Lady and the Tramp.
 I may be a dog, but I am kind and gentle.
 I don't bite.
 But my husband named Tramp will bite you if you dare ship me with other dogs.
 I am a shy dog + curious + angry + excited + happy.

 <p align="center">